 Plank Road (58th Road in Maspeth, Queens) is a revitalized street end with known historic and ecological significance on Newtown Creek.
-With support from the NY-NJ Harbor & Estuary Program, the New England Interstate Water Pollution Control Commission (NEIWPCC) and New York State Department of Conservation, the Newtown Creek Alliance helped to transform Plank Road from an overgrown, muddy and littered street-end to a clean and rejuvenated public shoreline.
+Beginning in 2013, with support from the NY-NJ Harbor & Estuary Program, the New England Interstate Water Pollution Control Commission (NEIWPCC) and New York State Department of Conservation, the Newtown Creek Alliance has helped to transform Plank Road from an overgrown, muddy and littered street-end to a clean and rejuvenated public shoreline.

 Situated in a dense industrial area, Plank Road now offers an inviting landscape for local employees and the general public seeking respite.
-During our restoration project the Alliance worked with a number of city agencies including: Transportation, Sanitation and Environmental Protection.
-The Alliance received a generous donation of materials, labor and equipment from neighboring US Concrete to help landscape the site.
+During our restoration project NCA has worked with a number of city agencies including: DOT, DSNY (Queens Garage 5 is located next door), and DEP.
+NCA also received a generous donation of materials, labor and equipment from neighboring US Concrete to help landscape the site in 2014.
 The site features a path from street to the water, a native pollinator garden, mulched pathways and signage signifying the historic significance of the area.
 We invite you to check out the Plank Road site for yourself; find it on google maps here.

 NCA looks forward to continuing our restoration work at Plank Road as well as replicating the success of at other street end sites along the Creek.